timostamm/protobuf-ts/MANUAL.md

 Available plugin options:

 - "long_type_string"
   Sets jstype = JS_STRING for message fields with 64 bit integral values.
   The default behaviour is to use native `bigint`.
   Only applies to fields that do *not* use the option `jstype`.

 - "long_type_number"
   Sets jstype = JS_NUMBER for message fields with 64 bit integral values.
   The default behaviour is to use native `bigint`.
   Only applies to fields that do *not* use the option `jstype`.

 - "long_type_bigint"
   Sets jstype = JS_NORMAL for message fields with 64 bit integral values.
   This is the default behavior.
   Only applies to fields that do *not* use the option `jstype`.

 - "generate_dependencies"
-  By default, only the PROTO_FILES passed as input to protoc are generated,
-  not the files they import.
-Set this option to generate code for dependencies
+  By default, only the PROTO_FILES passed as input to protoc are generated, not the files they import.
+Set this option to generate code for dependencies too.

-  too.
+- "force_exclude_all_options"
+  By default, custom options are included in the metadata and can be blacklisted with our option (ts.exclude_options).
+Set this option if you are certain you do not want to include any options at all.

 - "client_none"
   Do not generate rpc clients.
   Only applies to services that do *not* use the option `ts.client`.
   If you do not want rpc clients at all, use `force_client_none`.

 - "client_generic"
   Only applies to services that do *not* use the option `ts.client`.
-  Since CLIENT_GENERIC is the default, this option has no effect.
+  Since GENERIC_CLIENT is the default, this option has no effect.

 - "client_grpc1"
   Generate a client using @grpc/grpc-js (major version 1).
   Only applies to services that do *not* use the option `ts.client`.

 - "force_client_none"
   Do not generate rpc clients, ignore options in proto files.

 - "enable_angular_annotations"
-  If set, the generated rpc client will have an angular @Injectable()
-  annotation and the `RpcTransport` constructor argument is annotated with a
+  If set, the generated rpc client will have an angular @Injectable() annotation and the `RpcTransport` constructor argument is annotated with a
   @Inject annotation.
-For this feature, you will need the npm package
+For this feature, you will need the npm package '@protobuf-ts/runtime-angular'.
-  '@protobuf-ts/runtime-angular'.

 - "server_none"
   Do not generate rpc servers.
-  This is the default behaviour, but only applies to services that do
-  *not* use the option `ts.server`.
+  This is the default behaviour, but only applies to services that do *not* use the option `ts.server`.
   If you do not want servers at all, use `force_server_none`.

 - "server_generic"
   Generate a generic server interface.
 Adapters are used to serve the service, for example @protobuf-ts/grpc-backend for gRPC.
   Note that this is an experimental feature and may change with a minor release.
   Only applies to services that do *not* use the option `ts.server`.

 - "server_grpc1"
   Generate a server interface and definition for use with @grpc/grpc-js (major version 1).
   Only applies to services that do *not* use the option `ts.server`.

 - "force_server_none"
   Do not generate rpc servers, ignore options in proto files.

 - "optimize_speed"
-  Sets optimize_for = SPEED for proto files that have no file option
+  Sets optimize_for = SPEED for proto files that have no file option 'option optimize_for'.
-  'option optimize_for'.
 Since SPEED is the default, this option has no effect.

 - "optimize_code_size"
-  Sets optimize_for = CODE_SIZE for proto files that have no file option
+  Sets optimize_for = CODE_SIZE for proto files that have no file option 'option optimize_for'.
-  'option optimize_for'.

 - "force_optimize_code_size"
   Forces optimize_for = CODE_SIZE for all proto files, ignore file options.

 - "force_optimize_speed"
   Forces optimize_for = SPEED for all proto files, ignore file options.